bennies/ooziezombie/README.md

 ## Main services

 ### FailedActionsRerun
-Look at each running coordinator and it's actions and decide to rerun them based on some criteria.
+* Look at each running coordinator and it's actions and decide to rerun them based on some criteria.

-### FailedCoordinatorSuspend
-Look at constantly failing coordinators and after some time decide to suspend them.
-Also look at suspended coordinators and after some time decide to kill them.
+* Look at constantly failing coordinators and after some time decide to suspend them.

+### SuspendedCoordinatorKill
+Look at suspended coordinators and if they have been suspended for x days kill them.

 ## Build